cartesi/docs/cartesi-rollups/quickstart.md

 ## Send inputs to the application

-You have some options available to send inputs to your application.
-The `sunodo send` command is one option that you can use.
+You have some options available for sending inputs to your application.
+One option is the `sunodo send` command.

 Another option is [Cast](https://book.getfoundry.sh/cast/), a command-line tool enabling you to make Ethereum RPC calls.